liquinlab/elm-smile/docs/styling/forms.md

-# Forms and Quizes
+# Forms and Quizzes

 Forms are a critical component of many psychological experiments and research studies.
-Smile provides several tools which can make developing quizes and forms easy.
+Smile provides several tools which can make developing quizzes and forms easy.

 ## Building a Feedback Survey: TaskFeedbackSurveyView Example